 Go to class group/s: 31

-It is strongly recommended that students have already taken exams in constitutional and European law.
+It is recommended that students have already taken exams in constitutional and European law.

-Mass migration has reached extraordinary dimension due to both structural factors and contingencies of historical and political nature.
-The law needs to address such a phenomenon with a view to guarantee the rights of those who leave their own countries in search of life chances elsewhere.
-At the same time, law needs to deal with the consequences of mass migration on the endurance of national political communities.
-Against this backdrop, the course firstly addresses the theoretical aspects related to the entry of non-citizens in national polities, with implications in terms of multiculturalism and xenophobic tensions.
-Secondly, the course addresses the law on citizenship and migration in practice, from the dual perspective of domestic law and European and international law.
+Mass migration has reached an extraordinary dimension due to both structural factors and contingencies of historical and political nature.
+The law needs to address such a phenomenon to guarantee the rights of those who leave their countries in search of life opportunities elsewhere.
+At the same time, the law needs to deal with the consequences of mass migration on the endurance of national political communities.
+Against this backdrop, the course firstly addresses the theoretical aspects related to the entry of non-citizens into national polities, with implications regarding multiculturalism and xenophobic tensions.
+Secondly, the course addresses the law on citizenship and migration in practice from the dual perspective of domestic and European law.

-Starting with the concepts of “citizenship” and “non-citizenship”, the course then focuses on the comparative citizenship and migration law.
-Finally, it covers the EU Asylum System.
+The course focuses on comparative citizenship and migration law, starting with the concepts of “citizenship” and “non-citizenship”.
+It then covers the EU Asylum System.
 The main topics of the course are:

 - Citizenship and cosmopolitan theories.